 The committee received reports following a recent All Wales review of Care and Treatment Plans (CTPs) by the NHS Wales Delivery Unit.
 The review set out a number of key recommendations for care and treatment planning across Wales and the health board.
-Locality action plans have been developed which incorporate the recommendations, and the Committee will continue to monitor the progress of the action plans through 2019/20..
+Locality action plans have been developed which incorporate the recommendations.
+The committee were advised of the good progress being made in this area.
+Members were advised that a key focus in this area was the quality of the care and treatment plans (CTPs).
+Work streams were underway within the unit with a focus on three key areas, service user engagement, carer involvement and risk assessments.
+The unit's Quality and Safety Group would be monitoring progress going forward.